BYU-ITC-210/remote-conflict-avoid/README.md

-# Remote Connectinos Conflict Avoidance
+# Remote Connections Conflict Avoidance
 This project is only as good as a whiteboard, in terms of security and usefulness.
 If no one uses this, it won't stop conflicts.
 If a student were to try very hard, they could get pseudo-admin access and remove everyone from the list (rather like erasing the whole list from a whiteboard, don't you think?).

 ## Environment keys: